Garbanzo Bean and Pasta Soup

 Calories: 236

-Keyword: easy dinner, easy soup, kid-friendly, vegetarian
+Keyword: comfort foods, easy dinner, easy soup, fall recipe, kid-friendly, soup, soup recipe, vegetarian, winter recipe

 Like this?
 Leave a comment below!Jump to Comments